-- Copy of the law: Have a copy of FOIPOP or part XX of the MGA at your side.
-Always refer carefully to the sections you think may apply to the document you are reviewing. - Don't process the whole request: Think of access requests as a method of last resort.
+- Copy of FOIPOP: Have a copy of FOIPOP at your side.
+Always refer carefully to the sections summarized in the FOIPOP Access Rules At a Glance document on page 5 of this document. - Don't process the whole request: Think of access requests as a method of last resort.
 Try to publish information that you know citizens are interested in.
 Use a routine release list to make the information easily accessible.
 Think about the types of access requests you've had most frequently in the past and publish that type of information.
 Remember, when you routinely release information, you do not have to disclose the entire document you can produce a public version.
-(Remember though that the original version can still be requested using the formal access request process.)
-If you do these things, when you receive an access to information request, hopefully you will have information publicly available that is responsive to the request, leaving you just a bit of the request to process formally.

-Tab 6: Sample Routine Access Policy for Universities Sample Routine Access Policy for Municipalities

-• Records Retention - Manage Your Records: Each public body should have in place an approved records retention policy.
+(Remember though that the original version can still be requested using the formal FOIPOP process.)
+If you do these things, when you receive an access to information request, hopefully you will have information publicly available that is responsive to the request, leaving you just a bit of the request to process formally. - Tab 6: Standard Routine Release List for Universities (includes ideas of what to include in your routine release list) - Records Retention Manage Your Records: Each university should have in place an approved records retention policy.
 We have created a records retention template with some recommended retention periods for records typically found at universities.
 The template is based on retention policies of several Canadian universities.
-Although some of the records listed are unique to universities, may records types are common to all public bodies (such as financial records, meeting minutes, human resource type records).

-Tab 7: Sample Records Retention Schedule Sample Records Disposition Authorization Form
+Tab 7: Records Retention Policy Template

 - Communication Manage the Applicants: Always have a conversation with the applicant.
 Make sure you are clear about what he/she wants and that he/she is clear about your process. - Communication Manage Your Business Areas: You cannot be effective in your role if you are not trusted and seen as an expert.
 You need business areas to cooperate by providing all of the responsive records in a timely fashion.
 You need them to trust that you know how to apply the FOIPOP rules. - Communication Manage Third Parties: Often applicants are interested in business-related information such as contracts and proposals that third parties have an interest in.
-It is very important to take the time to understand when the third party business exception applies and to provide good information to the third party including: a copy of the document at issue, suggestions for what may be withheld and what cannot be withheld under this exception (such as public information or information taken straight from the public body's public request for proposal document). - Buy-In from the Top Keep your executive well informed about your access to information (and protection of privacy) program.
+It is very important to take the time to understand when the third party business exception applies and to provide good information to the third party including: a copy of the document at issue, suggestions for what may be withheld and what cannot be withheld under this exception (such as public information or information taken straight from the university's public request for proposal document). - Buy-In from the Top Keep your executive well informed about your access to information (and protection of privacy) program.
 Make sure they know the basic rules so that you have their support when you make decisions.